Arya-Shah/CS546_group_18/README.md

 3. Install dependencies with npm install.
 4. Start the application with npm start.

+*Seed File*
+To populate the data, run: node seed.js

 *Note on Map Feature*
 Property Listings show a map, powered by Google.
 This feature works well on Chrome but has experienced issues on Edge.